-This can be useful for organizations where journal lines often need to be allocated to different departments, projects, or more generally, any combination of dimensions; and split by either specific amounts or a percentage of the original amount.
+This can be useful for organizations where journal or document lines often need to be allocated to different departments, projects, or more generally, any combination of dimensions; and split by either specific amounts or a percentage of the original amount.

 The first step is to define the allocations using the ‘Allocation Setup Worksheet’ page: